-You also get single-volume NAS storage products, however, I’d vote against it.
-These products become a bit annoying if you have to replace a hard drive.
+You also get single-volume NAS storage products.
+However, I’d vote against it.
+These products become annoying if you have to replace a hard drive.

-Also, being a single drive, your rebuild capability is out the window.
-So if the drive fails, it’s up to your regular backups to keep your data safe.
+Also, your rebuild capability is out the window as a single drive.
+So, if the drive fails, it’s up to your regular backups to keep your data safe.

-Preferably, a NAS storage unit that allows you to hot swap your drives is very convenient.
-You won’t have to power the unit off every time you want to change a drive.
+A NAS storage unit that allows you to hot-swap your drives is preferable.
+You won’t have to power the unit off whenever you want to change a drive.

-How to setup a hard drive to your router
+How to set up a hard drive for your router

 The features are limited to your router’s capability.
-Setting it up can be a bit awkward, but can still get there in the end.
+Setting it up can be awkward, but it can still get there.
 You will also be limited to a single disk.
 If you have any large enough USB drives lying around, it could serve as an ideal storage disk.

 Most of your router settings will be handled through a web interface.
-Just remember that for remote access, you need to know your external IP address, so you might need to set up a static IP address with your internet service provider.
+Remember that you need to know your external IP address for remote access, so you might need to set up a static IP address with your internet service provider.

-If you don’t, your IP address will change every time you restart your router.
+If you don’t, your IP address will change whenever you restart your router.